ankrutik/notes/aws/solutions_arch_cert/notes.md

 ***Credential Report* CSV download will not contain the passwords, so save the password CSV files or else you will have to regenerate them.**

-User passwords:
+User passwords types:

-- login password with MFA if enabled (login to console)
+- login password with MFA if enabled (login to web console)

 - access key id and secret access key (programmatic access to APIs)